-The occurrence of bears radiotracked to points outside study area boundaries but seen at some other time of the day within the area demonstrates some difficulties with assuring closure of the population during the day.
-The reverse also undoubtedly occurs, indicating that some errors occur in defining when a bear is truly "at risk" to resighting or in delimiting the target population's actual area.
-With some cost in precision, this problem may be alleviated either by assigning boundaries for the telemetry search that lie within a buffer area that would assure that marked bears remain inside the area searched by spotter aircraft or by conducting the telemetry searches in smaller areas in immediate association with the spotter aircraft.
+Bears radiotracked to points outside study area boundaries but seen at some other time of the day within the area demonstrate difficulties with assuring closure of the population during the day.
+The reverse also undoubtedly occurs and indicates that errors occur in defining when a bear is truly "at risk" to resighting or delimiting the actual area occupied by the target population.
+With some cost in precision, this problem may be alleviated either by assigning boundaries for the telemetry search that lie within a buffer area in which marked bears would remain inside the area searched by spotter aircraft or by conducting the telemetry searches in smaller areas in immediate association with the spotter aircraft.
 The latter approach could become logistically difficult, requiring more intensive flying.
-The presence of radiotracking aircraft also provides clues to radiocollared bears that might affect their detection, creating bias in our estimates.

-We now have 2 recent estimates of brown bear density in 2 parts of Unit 13.
+The presence of the radiotracking aircraft is also difficult for searchers to ignore and can provide clues to the presence of radiocollared bears that might affect their detection, biasing estimates.
+We now have 2 recent estimates of brown bear density in 2 parts of GMU 13.
 While these may not be representative of the entire unit, they are from areas of importance for moose and caribou production and can serve as useful indices of bear abundance in surrounding areas.
-We are at the beginning of a management regime that calls for reducing the number of bears in order to improve production of their ungulate prey in Unit 13.
+We are at the beginning of a management regime that calls for reducing the number of bears to improve production of their ungulate prey in GMU 13.
 We need to be prepared to monitor reductions in bear numbers and changes in population parameters in both bears and their prey.
-Rates of bear harvest, even if doubled from the current sustainable rate of 5%, will reduce bear numbers only slowly to the 50% reduction called for by the Board of Game.
-Careful monitoring of that harvest should continue, and we recommend some thought be given to spatial analysis of both harvest and radiotelemetry data.
-Although we cannot direct harvest experimentally, there may well be spatial patterns to the harvest that lead to different predictions for spatial patterns in survival of moose and caribou calves and in density-dependent population responses by bears, such as increasing litter size and cub survival.
-These population responses can only be monitored by maintaining a representative marked population of bears in the area and continued radiotracking in spring and fall at a minimum.
+Rates of bear harvest, even if doubled from the current, apparently sustainable rate near 5%, will reduce bear numbers slowly toward the 50% reduction called for by the Board of Game.
+Careful monitoring of that harvest should continue, and we recommend thought be given to spatial analysis of both harvest and radiotelemetry data.
+Although we cannot direct harvest experimentally, there may well be spatial patterns to the harvest that lead to different predictions for spatial patterns in survival of moose and caribou calves and in density dependent population responses by bears, such as increasing litter size and cub survival.
+These population-level responses can be monitored only by maintaining a representative marked population of bears in the area and by continuing radiotracking at least in spring and fall.

-We also believe that radiocollared bears are underutilized with respect to behavioral and ecological questions that might be addressed.
-Predation by bears on moose and caribou calves is an important phenomenon in this ecosystem, yet rates of predation by various sex-age categories of bears are poorly known and conditions that lead to vulnerable or resistant prey are unknown.
-Prey-switching by bears as caribou leave the calving areas around the Oshetna River may also be an important element in nearby moose calf survival.
+We also believe that radiocollared bears are underutilized with respect to our studying behavioral and ecological patterns.
+Predation by bears on moose and caribou calves is an important phenomenon in this ecosystem, yet rates of predation by various sex-age categories of bears are poorly known, and the conditions that lead to vulnerable or resistant prey are unknown.
+Preyswitching by bears as caribou leave the calving areas around the Oshetna River may also be an important element in that area's moose calf survival.
+Biologists need to apply bear data more broadly to better understand the dynamics of predation.